Pius Lee: Political career

 Lee was appointed president of the San Francisco-Taipei Sister City Committee by Mayor Dianne Feinstein.
 As president, he began the effort to build the Golden Gate Pavilion in Golden Gate Park in 1981.

 Lee ran for San Francisco Board of Supervisors in the 1980s and got 25,000 votes.
 Mayor Willie Brown appointed Lee to the San Francisco Port Commission.
-He's also served on Chinatown Economic Development Group, the Industrial Welfare Commission and the Police Commission among others.
+He has also served on Chinatown Economic Development Group, the Industrial Welfare Commission and the Police Commission among others.
 In 1992, Lee organized a gun buyback program while serving as a police commissioner that gathered approximately 1,600 guns.

 Lee resigned from the San Francisco Port Commission in 2002 over remarks by Mayor Willie Brown in regards to Lee's relationship with Planning Commissioner Hector Chinchilla.
 Brown said, "Pius paid [Chinchilla] what some might look at as a $20,000 bribe".
 Chinchilla was arrested in November 2002 for misdemeanor charges of allegedly hiring himself out to three developers seeking planning commission permits, one of whom was Lee.
 Lee believed Brown's remark would have influenced the Board of Supervisor's decision to not approve Lee's project of converting the Apollo Theater on Geneva Avenue in the Outer Mission into a Walgreens.

+Lee announced his retirement from real estate and politics in March 2024.